Press release workshop set

 With more than six years experience of reading all kinds of press releases, McKeever said the time seemed right to conduct the hour-long discussion and review of what The Journal's needs and preferences were.
 Those composing well-written press releases can increase their chances of getting their statement into the paper, he said.

 McKeever will review the finer points of AP style, which all writers of press releases for businesses, non-profit organizations and personal notices should be familiar with at least in passing, as well as a few other stylistic touches that make for stronger writing.
+Less is often more, if delivered in clear, concise sentences that don't require a lot of cleaning up before publication, he said.

 Those interested in attending the discussion should contact The Journal by e-mail at email@example.com, or by phone at 802-362-2222, ext.
 1. The discussion is free of charge.
 A question and answer session will follow the main presentation.